spacebarchat/docs/docs/faq.md

 # Frequently Asked Questions

-??? info "Voice/Video when???"
+??? info "Voice/Video when?"

     Currently there is no voice or video support in any Fosscord instance.
     This is a very difficult feature to get working, especially given that we must implement it the exact same way as Discord.com for client compatibility.
     [We would be incredibly thankful for any assistance.](/contributing)

-??? info "Free Nitro???"
+??? info "Free Nitro?"

     Please do not use Discord trademarks to refer to anything regarding Fosscord.
     As an instance owner, you can grant yourself or others *premium* features which may be used to determine your abilities *client-side*.
 However, Fosscord-server currently does not have any distinction between premium and free users.
-    All users can access all features, given they have the [right](security/rights.md) to do so.
+    All users can access all features, given they have the [rights](security/rights.md) to do so.

     You cannot give yourself premium features on Discord.com using a Fosscord instance.